Gov. Lalong threatens to arrest community leaders over dirty environment

-Gov. Simon Lalong of Plateau has warned that community leaders found wanting over dirty environment in their various communities in the state would be punished.
+Gov. Simon Lalong of Plateau has warned that community leaders found wanting over the dirty environments in their various communities in the state would be punished.

 Lalong gave the charge in Jos on Saturday at the inauguration of the“Resuscitation of Monthly Sanitation Exercise” in the state.